PostHog/posthog.com/contents/blog/startup-inlang.md

 “Well, you cannot go to non-technical people, and ask them, 'Hey, do you want to use Git?'
 Because they will have a million questions.
 It's one of those things where we have to build it and find out by ourselves.
 Right now it's looking good, but that doesn't mean it’s without risk.

-The biggest fear I have though is that I see a lot of tech people dreaming up ideas for us — like, what about continuous deployment? — which seem to make a lot of sense in a vacuum.
+The biggest fear I have, though, is I see a lot of tech people dreaming up ideas for us – like, what about continuous deployment? – which seem to make a lot of sense in a vacuum.
 But then in reality, there are some things, some confounding variables, some confounding insights which break it.

 That said, it seems good right now.
 We have a very, very concrete use case and we know what we have to do to solve the software localization challenge.”